 At DonorsTrust, we often hear about new and worthwhile giving opportunities.
 If a donor has helped us to understand their giving priorities, we can more readily engage in a conversation with our clients about other groups that might be worthy additions to their philanthropic portfolio, if such recommendations are of interest.

-Similarly, if a client asks us if a particular organization would be a worthy recipient of a grant from his or her fund, we can offer an opinion that is guided what the client his or herself has already told us about their giving.
+Similarly, if a client asks us if a particular organization would be a worthy recipient of a grant from his or her fund, we can offer an opinion that is guided by what the client has already told us about their charitable priorities and wishes.

-You may have a child, friend, or loved one you to whom you plan to turn over stewardship of your account after you pass away.
+You may have a child, friend, or loved one for whom you plan to turn over stewardship of your account after you pass away.
 We certainly allow that at DonorsTrust.
-As we say in our donor guidebook:
+As we say in our donor guidebook

-The donor intent statement allows us to go beyond those basic principles.
-I think of the donor intent statement, and DonorsTrust’s preservation of it, as akin to those bowling lanes with the bumpers.
+The donor-intent statement allows us to go beyond those basic principles.
+I think of the donor-intent statement, and DonorsTrust’s preservation of it, as akin to bowling lanes with bumpers.
 DonorsTrust acts as the bumper that keeps future giving from falling into places you would rather it not go, even if someone you entrust with advising your account tries to veer from the lane.

 One of the best aspects of a donor-advised fund is its flexibility to make changes at any time without the need to engage a lawyer.
 The process of changing one’s intent statement is simple.
-It needs to be, because your interests may change over time.
+It needs to be simple because your interests may change over time.

-Whether a few words or a few pages, a donor intent statement offers you a way to defend against future generations drifting from your charitable intentions.
-For more on steps you can proactively take to define your charitable intent, download a copy of the 8 Steps to Securing Your Donor Intent.
+Whether a few words or a few pages, a donor-intent statement offers you a way to defend against future generations drifting from your charitable intentions.
+For more on steps you can proactively take to define your charitable intent, download a copy of our “8 Steps to Securing Your Donor Intent